jdleesmiller/jdleesmiller.github.io/_posts/2016-10-09-markov-decision-process-optimal-2048-solver-1.markdown

 Markov Decision Processes (MDPs) are a way of solving problems that involve making sequences of decisions in the presence of uncertainty.
 Such problems are all around us, and MDPs are simple but powerful way of approaching them, with many [applications](http://stats.stackexchange.com/questions/145122/real-life-examples-of-markov-decision-processes) in [economics](https://en.wikipedia.org/wiki/Decision_theory#Choice_under_uncertainty), [finance](https://www.minet.uni-jena.de/Marie-Curie-ITN/SMIF/talks/Baeuerle.pdf), and [artificial intelligence](http://incompleteideas.net/sutton/book/the-book.html).

-The general setup for an MDP is as follows.
-Time progresses in discrete *time steps*.
-At each time step, the process is in a given *state*, a decision maker takes an *action*, and the process then moves to a *successor state*, which may be determined in part by chance, for the next time step.
-Each state comes with an associated *reward*, which the decision maker receives upon entering it.
-To "solve" the problem, we are looking for a *optimal policy* that tells the decision maker which action to take in each state, in order to collect as much reward as possible.
-In its simplest form, an optimal policy is a table that maps each state to the best action to take in that state, and the decision maker simply looks up its actions in this policy table.

 In the case of 2048,